-In this Blooness guideIn this article, we will look at how to optimize the consumption of bread, for those who have decided to keep it in their diet, and which breads to choose in order to do as little damage as possible to health, and we will see that we can even get the best out of it for line, energy and vitality at the same time.
+In this article from Blooness guidethe guide to the ideal human dietlet's see how optimize bread consumptionfor those who have decided to keep it in their diet, and which breads to choose to do as little damage as possible to our health, and we'll see that we can even get the best out of it for our figure, energy and vitality.

 What is bread?

 Visit bread is a food made of flour, water, salt and sometimes sourdough or yeast. to swell during cooking.
 It is a staple food in many cultures and civilizations.

 The history of bread dates back to the Upper Palaeolithic45,000 to 12,000 years before present, and bread consumption would have been spread throughout Europe by the Phoeniciansa people originally from Phoenicia, a region that corresponds to present-day Lebanon.

 Take control of your diet and never miss another chapter of the guide by subscribing to the Blooness newsletter 🙌

 Visit the nutritional properties of bread depend on the flour that we choose for our preparation.
 The flour comes mainly from bread cerealsi.e. they are for bread-makingsuch as the soft wheat, spelt or ryewhich contain gluten.